leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-27.md

 2. The transport address from the peer for the default destination correspond to IP address values "0.0.0.0"/"::" and port value of "9".
 This MUST not be considered as a ICE failure by the peer agent and the ICE processing MUST continue as usual.

-Also to note, this specification provides no guidance on how an controlling/initiator agent should proceed in scenarios where the the SDP answer includes "a=ice-mismatch" from the peer.
+In some cases, controlling/initiator agent may receive the SDP answer that may omit "a=candidate" attributes for the media streams, and instead include a session level "a=ice-mismatch" attribute.
+This signals to the offerer that the answerer supports ICE, but that ICE processing was not used for this session.
+This specification provides no guidance on how an agent should proceed in such a failure case.

 #### 3.2.6.
 SDP Example